narorolib/fer/README.md

 # Fer

-[Fer](https://fer.ee) is a free API that tracks current and historical foreign exchange rates [published by the European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).
+[Fer](https://fer.ee) is a free API service that tracks current and historical foreign exchange rates [published by the European Central Bank](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html).

 A public instance of the API lives at `api.fer.ee`.